mikeqfu/pydriosm/docs/source/quick-start.rst

 Import data into the database
 -----------------------------

-To import any of the above OSM data to a database in the connected PostgreSQL server, we can use the method :meth:`~pydriosm.ios.PostgresOSM.import_osm_data` or :meth:`~pydriosm.ios.PostgresOSM.import_subregion_osm_pbf`.
+To import any of the above OSM data to a database in the connected PostgreSQL server, we can use the method :meth:`~pydriosm.ios.PostgresOSM.import_osm_data`.

 For example, let's now try to import ``rutland_pbf_parsed_1`` (*see also* :ref:`the parsed PBF data of Rutland above<quickstart-reader-rutland_pbf_parsed_1>` that we've got from previous :ref:`PBF data (.pbf / .osm.pbf)<quickstart-reader-parse-pbf-data>` section: